ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+with a philosophic darkey :
+I noticed upon the hurricane deck, to-day .an
 elderlv darkey, with a very philosophical and
 retrospective cast of countenance, squatted up­
 on his bundle, toasting Ids shins against the